Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 Security and audit dashboards

-With version 5.10 we improved existing security and audit monitoring and introduced new set of dashboards grouped under Security tab.
+With version 5.10 we improved existing security and audit monitoring and introduced a new set of dashboards grouped under the Security tab.

 If you have Security use-cases that we haven’t covered yet, feel free to send us a feature request at contact@outcoldsolutions.com.